AlexLjunggren/validator/README.md

 ## Alpha Validation ##

-Validates variable consistis of only letters
+Validates variable consists of only letters

 ```java
 @AlphaValidation